yuvalmGS/gigaspaces-wiki-jekyll/xap97net/advanced-installation-scenarios.markdown

 Sometimes, however, you may want to use XAP.NET without running setup (e.g. on a production server).
 To do that:

-1. Install XAP.NET on another machine (e.g. a developer's machine).
+Step 1.
+Install XAP.NET on another machine (e.g. a developer's machine).
-2. Package the installed files into a zip file (or any other compression tool you prefer).
+Step 2.
+Package the installed files into a zip file (or any other compression tool you prefer).
-3. Unzip the package on the target machine(s) wherever you prefer.
+Step 3.
+Unzip the package on the target machine(s) wherever you prefer.

+{% note %}
-{% exclamation %} If you plan to use XAP.NET with .NET 4.0, make sure that the **Visual C++ 2010 Redistributable Package** ([x86](http://www.microsoft.com/download/en/details.aspx?id=5555) | [x64](http://www.microsoft.com/download/en/details.aspx?id=14632)) is installed on the target machine (this is required only for manual installation - if the msi is installed the C++ redist package is installed automatically if needed).
+If you plan to use XAP.NET with .NET 4.0, make sure that the **Visual C++ 2010 Redistributable Package** [x86](http://www.microsoft.com/download/en/details.aspx?id=5555)  [x64](http://www.microsoft.com/download/en/details.aspx?id=14632)) is installed on the target machine (this is required only for manual installation - if the msi is installed the C++ redist package is installed automatically if needed).
+{%endnote%}

 The final touch is to configure the location of XAP.NET.
 This can be achieved in one of the following ways:

-1. **Windows Registry:** Create a registry key named `HKLM\SOFTWARE\GigaSpaces\XAP.NET\<version>\<clrversion>`, with a String value named `SettingsPath` which points to the location of the `Settings.xml` file.
+Step 4. **Windows Registry:** Create a registry key named `HKLM\SOFTWARE\GigaSpaces\XAP.NET\<version>\<clrversion>`, with a String value named `SettingsPath` which points to the location of the `Settings.xml` file.

 For example, the XAP.NET v9.5 x86 setup creates the following keys:
 HKLM\SOFTWARE\GigaSpaces\XAP.NET\9.5.0.5000\CLR v2.0.50727\SettingsPath=C:\GigaSpaces\XAP.NET 9.5.0 x86\NET v2.0.50727\Config\Settings.xml

 HKLM\SOFTWARE\GigaSpaces\XAP.NET\9.5.0.5000\CLR v4.0.30319\SettingsPath=C:\GigaSpaces\XAP.NET 9.5.0 x86\NET v4.0.30319\Config\Settings.xml

+{% info %}
-{% infosign %} Starting 8.0.3 the HKCU is supported as well, and is searched before HKLM.
+Starting 8.0.3 the HKCU is supported as well, and is searched before HKLM.
+{%endinfo%}

-2. **Environment variable:** Create an environment variable named `XapNet_<version>_SettingsPath` which points to the settings file path.
+Step 5. **Environment variable:** Create an environment variable named `XapNet_<version>_SettingsPath` which points to the settings file path.
 For example, for that same 9.5 version we would use:

 XapNet_9.5.0.5000_SettingsPath=C:\GigaSpaces\XAP.NET 9.5.0 x86\NET v2.0.50727\Config\Settings.xml.

-3. **Application configuration file**: Use the XapNetSettingsFile element to configure the location of the settings file.
+Step 6. **Application configuration file**: Use the XapNetSettingsFile element to configure the location of the settings file.
 For example:
 {% highlight xml %}
 <configuration>
     <configSections>